lapalme/pyrealb/README.md

 * `methodius/methodius.py` : generation of English sentences from a logical form expressed in XML.
 * `randomgen/randomgen.py`: Generation of random English sentences
 * `RDFpyrealb/WebGenerate.py` : Generation from RDF triples
-* `report/report.py` : Single sentence parameterized by language, tense and subject
+* `report/report.py` : Single sentence parameterized by language, tense and subject using two different program organization
 * `variantes/variantes.py`: French or English sentences realized with all possible sentence modifiers; some challenging examples are in `examples.py`.
 * `weather/Bulletin.py`: French and English weather bulletins generated from information in a *json-line* file. (`weather-data.jsonl`).
 It uses the packages in the `Realization` directory.